Do you have symptoms of adrenal fatigue and need info on how to start on the road to recovery?

 All you need is a small handful of berries, a large handful of your favorite veggies, milk of your choice or yogurt, and a scoop or two of collagen.
 This is a quick, easy, and healthy option that will help stabilize your blood sugar and feed your body.

-Speaking of feeding your body leads me to the next tip that is essential to support your body- Don’t skip meals!
+Speaking of feeding your body, that leads me to the next tip that is essential to support your body- Don’t skip meals!

 6. Eat Regular Meals